jjneely/buckytools/README.md

-Go Carbontools
+Go Buckytools
 ==============

+Buckyballs and buckytubes are fullerene of carbon or carbon molecules such as a Buckminsterfullerene.
+They are similar to graphite but the carbon structures are regular.
+Hopefully, this code will allow multiple Graphite servers to work and scale better together.

-When working large consistent hashing clusters doing simple maintenance can involve a lot of data moving around.
+When working large consistent hashing Graphite clusters doing simple maintenance can involve a lot of data moving around.
 Normally, one would reach for the Carbonate tools:

     https://github.com/jssjr/carbonate